Today's Bible Reading: GALATIANS 3:24-6:18; ACTS 15:1-21

 Brothers, if anyone is caught in any transgression, you who are spiritual should restore him in a spirit of gentleness.
 Keep watch on yourself, lest you too be tempted.

 This is inevitable in the life of every believer.
 Our transgressions will turn up.
 Eventually they will become evident.
-Whether privately within our soul or publicly before the saints, we will be discovered.
+Whether our sins are privately within our soul or publicly before the saints, we will be discovered.

 Our text gives a biblical response toward the rebellious righteous.
-Believers who behaved badly.
-It outlines a recourse for those caught in transgression.
+I gives us guidelines in how to react to believers who behave badly.
+It outlines the recourse for those caught in transgression.
 It commends the spiritual to care for the caught.
 Not to shun them, detest them, devalue them or dismiss them, but to build back the broken.
 The role of the church is certainly to discipline, but it is also to restore the repentant disciple and firm up those who have fallen.
 The saints are to go alongside them in a spirit of gentleness and help them get back.

 Unfortunately, that’s not always the case.
 The fallen are often forsaken.
 Their body riddled with the fiery darts of the enemy.
 They are abandoned.
 They are deserted by the disciples.
 They are left to bleed out on the battlefield.
 It seems that the grace afforded to the worst of sinners is absent for the worst of saints.
 The grace that saves sinners is no longer applicable for sinful saints.